 For more information on OCT students and classes please visit our students and classes webpage.

 Thank you so much for all you do for our students!
 Their lives will be forever changed by the time and effort you put into their experience.
 Below is a resource explaining some of the many types of differences.
 Please use this as a guide for any issues that may come up with a student.

 Looking to give your students hands-on experience?

 Federal studies have consistently demonstrated that the inclusion of persons with disabilities within the workplace significantly increase workplace morale, productivity, and positively transform organizational culture.
 The OCT has a pre-employment training component where OCT students are matched with UNF Departments to conduct internships and/or assist with special events.
 The OCT pairs OCT students with a job coach or work readiness mentor to provide additional training and to ensure supervisor satisfaction with OCT student performance.
-To date, OCT students have acquired internships ranging from: Women’s Center, Golfplex, Physical Facilities, Intecultural Center for PEACE, Arena, Child Development Research Center, Career Services, Volunteer Center, Disability Resource Center, to Student Health Services.
+To date, OCT students have acquired internships ranging from: Women’s Center, Golfplex, Physical Facilities, Intercultural Center, Arena, UNF Preschool, Career Services, Volunteer Center, Student Accessibility Services, and Student Health Services.
 In addition, OCT students have assisted in special department events as part of their service learning component (i.e., UNF Student Elections, Garbage on the Green, Homecoming events, etc.).